kosli-dev/labs/README.md

 Set up your Kosli account and verify the sample application pipeline.

 **You'll learn:**

 - Creating a Kosli account and organization
-- Forking the sample repository
+- Creating a copy of the sample repository
 - Understanding the existing CI/CD pipeline

 ### [Lab 2: Flows and Trails](lab-02-flows-and-trails.md)